EricBrine/Mama-Sara/README.md

 # Mama Sara

+- Mama Sara is a virtual assistant which will provide information regarding the health and wellness of young children aged 0 to 2.

 ## Files
 - **data/nlu.md** contains training examples for the NLU model
 - **data/stories.md** contains training stories for the Core model